Al3k5a24/Taxi-Booking/ReadMe.md

 ## Features 📌

-- **User Registration & Authentication**: Secure sign-up and login functionalities for users and drivers.
+- **User Registration & Authentication**: Secure sign-up and login functionalities for admins and drivers.
 - **Taxi Booking**: Users can book rides by specifying pickup and drop-off locations.
 - **Driver Management**: Drivers can view and manage their assigned bookings.
 - **Admin Dashboard**: Administrators can oversee users, drivers, and bookings.